OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 =================================================

-It may be required to migrate the slurmctld_ service to another server, for example, when a major OS version update is needed or when the server must be migrated to another hardware.
+It may be required to migrate the slurmctld_ service to another server, for example, when a major OS version update is needed, or when the server must be migrated to another hardware.

 With Slurm_ 23.11 and later, migrating the slurmctld_ service is quite easy, and **does not** require to stop all running jobs,